 According to the Centre for Reproductive Rights, 24 countries globally do not permit abortion under any circumstances, including when the woman’s life or health is at risk.

 Strongly Catholic Malta is the only European country to have a total ban on abortion.
 However, in practice, doctors will give life-saving treatment to a mother even if an embryo or foetus is harmed or aborted as a result.
 That’s despite the Maltese Criminal Code making doctors liable for up to four years in prison if they cause a miscarriage.

-A survey carried out last year by Malta Today suggests that liberalisation in the country is a long way off.
-Overall, 95.2% of those surveyed were opposed to abortion by request - known as elective abortion - even if it were restricted to the first 12 weeks of pregnancy.
+A survey carried out in 2018 by Malta Today suggested that liberalisation in the country is a long way off.
+Overall, 95.2% of those surveyed were opposed to abortion by request – known as elective abortion – even if it were restricted to the first 12 weeks of pregnancy.
 Less than half said that abortion should be allowed to save the life of the mother.

 Unsurprisingly, abortion is also totally banned in Vatican City – however, given that the Holy See’s 800-strong population is overwhelmingly made up of Catholic clerics, this prohibition is largely theoretical.

 Abortion access has also been severely rolled back in Poland with its Constitutional Tribunal ruling in 2020 that women can only undergo an abortion in cases of rape, incest or danger to their life.

 Where is elective abortion legal?

 At the other end of the scale, 72 countries and territories permit women to terminate their pregnancies at their request, according to the CRP, although usually with some conditions – most commonly, a time limit on when the procedure can be performed.